kubevious/kubevious/docs/rules-engine.md

     warning('Memory request is not set.
 This is not a good practice.
 Please correct ASAP.')
 }
 ```

 <hr />

-For markers to show up in the diagram, they should be create in the **Marker Editor** window for the names specified in the **mark** function.
+For markers to show up in the diagram, they should be created in the **Marker Editor** window for the names specified in the **mark** function.

 ## Contributing

-If you are using the Rule Engine, would like to contribute to the project or need additional capabilities in query capabilities, syntax and overall language ease of use, pleease consider joining our slack channel for a chat: [https://kubevious.io/slack](https://kubevious.io/slack)
+If you are using the Rule Engine, would like to contribute to the project or need additional capabilities in query capabilities, syntax and overall language ease of use, please consider joining our slack channel for a chat: [https://kubevious.io/slack](https://kubevious.io/slack)